 Robert Hannah’s nephew was forced to sell the properties ten years later, in 1836, and John Flemming bought them at Public Auction for £136.
 Hannah Walker was still in the old cottage up the steps and the new owner, John Flemming, was already running the tannery at Low Syke which he had bought in 1822 as sitting tenant; so this purchase made him a considerable landowner in Sykehouse.
 In 1841 John Flemming’s cottage was now occupied by Moses and Nancy Simpson and their six children.
 Moses was a ‘paviour’, probably responsible for laying all the cobblestones on the pavements and floors of barns and outbuildings in the area.
 In 1856 John Flemming’s sons sold Sykehouse Cottage to William Walker, a woodmonger of Broughton.

 The 1861 and 1871 censuses show a Cole family living in the cottage with three of their six children.
 John Cole, now a widower, was still there in 1881 but, at some point, moved to Lodge Terrace, near the railway line, where he died in 1888.
 It is difficult to say who followed John Cole.
-The order of dwellings noted in the census is different every time and so there is much guesswork.
+The order of dwellings noted in the census is different every time it was taken and so there is much guesswork.

 In 1912 there was a large sale of the properties owned by William Walker.
 He had a family of seven sons and a daughter and the sale was to provide them all with their share of the estate.
 Sykehouse Cottage and the cottage up the steps were sold for £157 to J C Walker and occupied by Thomas Hadwin who remained there until at least 1920, when Mr Walker sold the properties to R T Johnstone for £160.